benfknzen/Combinatorial-Optimizing-Theory-DraftKings/README.md

 Within this function there will be a Smart_filter which is a weighted approach towards finding optimal solutions while taking n-dimensional data.
 A neural network approach would be worth pursuing.

 *From Probability based elimination: When filtering on probability based elimination it is important to focus gathering and using data relative to the rules of the game.
 Then creating a strong data organizer and optimizer based off of this raw data, rather than secondary or n-th order data.

+Thoughts 3.4.2019 Updated:

+I have the sorting working for AvgPointsPerGame for each line up in descending order so priority lineup entry is possible

+Default stat AvgPointsPerGame is a lagging indicator because it also accounts for fights where fighters lost, these numbers skew the potential future data. ---Instead the estimated PointsPerNextGame is defined as if the player wins.
+A linear regression model made from stats of previous WINS of both: the fighter we care to predict stats, and opponents of this fighter will be used for prediction for PointsPerNextGame analysis.
+The relevant data taken should be relative to other opposing team's stats.

+In MMA this would only be one opponent

+In the game of basketball this synergistic approach accounts for all the players each our main Hero prediction and the team's actual teammates for the match.
+The relevant data used to take into account should be relative to the contest rules